C@E News & Events

 Inaugural Climate Analysis and Solutions Symposium

-On April 21 from 8:30-11:00 in White Hall 101, Climate@Emory’s Emory Climate Analysis and Solutions Team (ECAST) will host the inaugural Climate Analysis and Solutions Symposium to highlight students’ climate-related work from the 2016-17 academic year.
-Come join us to hear from 19 students presenting on 16 projects!
-There will be coffee and breakfast snacks available beginning at 8:10 a.m.
+On April 21st, Climate@Emory’s Emory Climate Analysis and Solutions Team (ECAST) hosted the inaugural Climate Analysis and Solutions Symposium to highlight students’ climate-related work from the 2016-17 academic year.
+At the symposium, 19 students presented on 16 projects!

 March 2, 2017